Here are some things that you'll want to consider if you're just getting started.

 Do you have clear arrangements for consent and contact details to be recorded and accessed when needed?

-Consider what targeted approaches to offer family involvement to patients who would benefit most
+Consider which patients would benefit most

 Evidence suggests that involving families and carers may be particularly beneficial for certain patient cohorts, including patients who are: